Qutoe written on Berlin wall.

 In 1989, as the Berlin Wall came down, this piece of graffiti was found pasted across several cement slabs: “Many small people, who in many small places, do many small things, can alter the face of the world.”

-This think piece was written by late Dirk Ficca in 2021.
+This Think Piece was written by late Dirk Ficca in 2021.
 We republish the text as it expresses the basis on which this network stand – the belief in the power of people.

 This is where I’m placing my hope for the world; from the bottom up, in the accumulation of smallness.
 I do this recognizing the obvious need for responsible leadership reflected at the top, with nation states, international institutions, and global systems.
 People say that they have hope when a coalition of countries sign the Paris climate accords to lower greenhouse gases; when the United Nations reports on progress with their Millennium Development Goals; when Pope Francis makes history in visiting Iran.
 There is indeed something hopeful in all of that.